knaw-huc/data-envelopes/help_documentation.md

 ## 3.7 Social Impact, Sensitivity and Biases

 ### Safety Consideration
 Here you can answer, with yes or no, the question 'Does the resource contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?'.
 If the answer is yes, then you can specify how and why.
-For example, a dataset from colonial times may contain offensive language and stereotypes.
+E.g. 'The diary entries reflect the views of the time' or 'Descriptions may contain offensive terms'

 ### Confidentiality
 Here you can answer, with yes or no, the question 'Is the dataset confidential?'.
 If the answer is yes, then you can specify what measures were taken to avoid disclosure of personal information.